ankitgit01/Team-forged-compression-engine/README.md

 # Contextual Compression Engine for Extreme Long Inputs

-## IMPORTANT : Because of CPU and GPU limitations, we ghave run the full_source_code.ipynb on Google collab so the paths are according to the collab format.
-To run on VS code, the paths need to be changed (The /content needs to be removed)
+## IMPORTANT :
+- Because of CPU and GPU limitations, we have run the full_source_code.ipynb on Google collab so the paths are according to the collab format.
+To run on VS code, the paths need to be changed (The "/content" needs to be removed from every file's path)

-## app.py is ready to be run directly on VS code
+- app.py is ready to be run directly on VS code

 ## Overview